jewelsofthought/neshama/site/posts/parashot/Yitro.md

 </div>

-n13]
+n13] **Yom Kippur** &mdash; is the day of forgiveness, when Jews forgive one another and join as a single nation

-In that time, the Teacher sits, and the pupils stand as a sign of respect.
+In that time, the Teacher sat, and the pupils stood as a sign of respect.
 It is the opposite today.

-n13] **Yom Kippur** &mdash; is the day of forgiveness, when Jews forgive one another and join as a single nation

 v18-23] Delegate
 Jethro then proceeds to instruct Moses.
 He start off: "If you continue this way, you will wear yourself out, and then you will no longer be able to help the people" (v18).
 He says to Moses: "You will hear the words of your people, and you will bring their matters to G-d (v19).
 You shall teach and explain G-d's statutes to them (v20).
 However, choose men of substance as leaders (v21), and men of integrity as Judges (v22) so that you may survive (v23)

 n18] Father-in-law

-Why is the term "father-in-law" (**חותן**) used so often?
+Why is the term "father-in-law" ([חותן]{dir="rtl"}) used so often?
 Thirteen times in all?

 Some sages say that it is to represent the change of loyalties of Yitro.
 That he has now become a part of the Mosaic family, and no longer of the Midianites.
 Whereas, once he was distinguished because he was a Midianite Chieftan, and now his distinguished by the fact that he is Moses' father-in-law.